 For a long time I have said that if men and women would look at their denominations doctrine, or statement of faith, every word of it.
 And then if they would look at the Bible: would the two be complementary? would they make a similar tune?
 John Piper wrote a book called Doctrine Matters.
 In this book he says, ““What the world needs from the church is our indomitable joy in Jesus in the midst of suffering and sorrow” Here is a video of Piper summarizing his book.
 Paul teaches doctrine in all his epistles, and doctrine needs to be taught correctly in our churches today.
 If the church steps aside from doctrine and relaxes it’s purpose in the church the church will be misled or be in a state to be misled.

 I feel that many people who sit in the pews, or chairs today have little to no information on what their denomination doctrine says.
 Because a lot of the time they’re told or they read about how doctrine hurts the church because it divides.
 Instead the importance is placed on childcare, website quality, proximity, comfortability, social makeup of congregation, and so on instead of asking how biblical the church is.
 The reason for this is so many people aren’t biblically minded, biblically educated, or biblically informed.
-“Doctrine affects our view about God and everything in the world” as Denny Burk states in his article “Heresy of Indifference” you can read more if you click here.
+“Doctrine affects our view about God and everything in the world” as Denny Burk states in his article “Heresy of Indifference” you can read more here.